3n0wd3n/KWL/README.md

 >Visible on this page https://kristin-weiland.netlify.app/

 * graphics in Figma and Affinity
-* programming in HTML, CSS and JS
+* programming in HTML, CSS and vanillaJS